Universität Heidelberg in Heidelberg, Germany

-Junior or senior level with at least one year of college-level German; GPA 3.0 preferred
+Junior or senior level with at least two years of college-level German; GPA 3.0 preferred

 Students earn 12-15 credits depending on courses selected.
 All grades earned abroad affect your North Central College GPA when transferred back.
 Students cannot take courses pass/fail.

-For the first four weeks of the program, students take all German and culture courses four hours a day.
-The fifth week, students take a field trip.
-Upon return from the field trip, students take the DSH German language examindation.
+For the first four weeks of the program, students take a combination of German language and culture courses four hours a day, at the end of which students take the DSH German language examination.
 This examination is given to all international students and determines your level of German language proficiency.
 Students do not know what classes they will take before they leave to study abroad; courses taken abroad are determined once Universität Heidelberg has received students DSH examination results.
 Before classes start at the university, students have a week-long fall break for travel.

 Housing and Meals

-Single room in a residence hall or shared apartment.
-If choosing to live in an apartment, past NCC students suggest that future students choose to live in the city rather than the suburbs, and more specifically the "old city" area.
-In the apartments, NCC students have their own room and share a kitchen and lounge area with their roommates (other international students and Germans).
+Single room in a shared apartment.
+In the apartments, NCC students have their own room and share a kitchen, lounge area, and bathrooms with their roommates (other international students and Germans).

 Meals: not included in program fee.
 Students must prepare their own meals in a shared apartment kitchen or eat at the student cafeterias (no meal plan).